A glimpse into the content of this blog:

 While OOBA can’t help with all of them, it can contribute to a streamlined two-factor authentication setup.
 So while you might share passwords (which you shouldn’t), an attacker will have a harder time getting into your system.
 Once you’ve set up another channel for authentication purposes, you can also use it for other security measures, for instance, to send notifications about a suspiciously high number of login attempts.

 If before you had to worry about employees carelessly losing admin credentials to phishing attacks, having a second channel at least makes that scenario less likely.
-OOBA can even provide a more user-friendly experience than traditional security measures like CAPTCHAs.
+Out of band authentication (OOBA) can even provide a more user-friendly experience than traditional security measures like CAPTCHAs.
 So not only will your team thank you; you’ll do it yourself.

 Boldly go custom with enterprise solutions through OOBA